CESSProject/cess-gateway/README.md

 | 400 Bad Request           | code:400<br />msg:string                  | `msg` Enum:["HTTP error"，"Email format error"，"captcha error"，"Please check your email address and whether to enable SMTP service"] |
 | 500 Internal Server Error | code:500<br />msg:string                  | `msg` Enum: ["Server internal data error"，"Server unexpected error"] |

-## Upload a file
+## Put a file

 | **PUT** /"file name" |
 | -------------------- |

-The file upload interface is used to receive the user's form file and store it in the CESS storage system.
+The put file interface is used to allow users to store files in the cess system.

 You need to submit the file as form data and use the 'file' field.